kristian-lange-tw/JATOS_docs/docs/Write_your_study/Adapt-pre-written-code-to-run-it-in-JATOS.md

 sidebar_position: 3
 ---

-**Make Your Existing Code Run in JATOS - or How To Jatosify a Study **
+**Make Your Existing Code Run in JATOS - or How To Jatosify a Study**

 You might have a task, experiment, survey, or study running in a browser.
-You might have all its files like HTML, JavaScripts, images, etc. Maybe you wrote it with [jsPsych](http://www.jspsych.org) or got it from [The Experiment Factory](http://expfactory.github.io).
-And now you want to run it with JATOS?
+You might have all its files like HTML, JavaScripts, images, etc. And now you want to run it with JATOS?
 Then follow this page.

 **Developement of a JATOS study usually happens on your local JATOS: [Run an experiment with JATOS - Workflow](Run-an-experiment-with-JATOS-Workflow.html)**